TaggrNetwork/Taggr/docs/WHITEPAPER.md

 Notes:

+1. Karma donated to the same user via engagements described above declines by `$karma_donation_decline_percentage%` every time when more than `1` karma point is donated.
-1. Each response to a post increases the author's karma by `$response_reward`.
+2. Each response to a post increases the author's karma by `$response_reward`.
-2. Inactive users' karma and cycles decrease by `$inactivity_penalty` per week after `$inactivity_duration_weeks` weeks of inactivity.
+3. Inactive users' karma and cycles decrease by `$inactivity_penalty` per week after `$inactivity_duration_weeks` weeks of inactivity.
-3. Users with negative karma don't participate in distributions.
+4. Users with negative karma don't participate in distributions.

 ## Proposals